Finding a great helper is not easy, but it is crucial you find her. Your home needs someone you can rely on.

 The interview is perhaps the most important part of the entire process.
 So don’t take it lightly and definitely don’t outsource this part of the process.
 You can decide to meet your candidates at your preferred location.
 This can be at your home or at a coffee shop.
 You are running the show so make sure you feel comfortable.

 However, it is also important to keep in mind that, although you are going to hire, the helper also needs to feel comfortable.
 The common belief is that helpers prefer a higher salary, but in fact, many prefer to work for someone who first and utmost respects them.
 Discuss the details of the job and let them know what your expectations are.
 Make the interview a two-way process and let your candidate ask questions.
 This way you can limit any nasty surprises after the helper joins your family.

 Step 5: Ask the helper for references (optional)

 Many employers want their candidates to give them their current or previous employers’ contact numbers.
 Although they are great to get an idea of the helper’s job performance, they can also be skewed.
 If the helper, for example, decided to not renew her contract, the previous employer may be upset.
 She may decide to not give a good recommendation.
 In addition, the preferences of employer A will be different from employer B. So you will have to decide on the importance of the recommendation.
 On HelperChoice, you can see past recommendations on helpers’ profiles.

 Congratulations, you’ve made it step 6.
-Basically, all you have to do now is sign the contract with the great helper you found.
-If you are in Hong Kong, you can get the standard contract forms at the Wanchai branch of Immigration Department.
-After a few weeks of visa processing, tada your newly hired helper is ready to start.
+Basically, all you have to do now is sign the contract with the great helper you found and get the work visa for her.
+If you are in Hong Kong or Singapore, you can reach out to our partner ethical agencies for the domestic worker work visa documentation.
+Get a quotation here if you are located in Hong Kong or here if you are located in Singapore.
+After a few weeks of visa processing, your newly hired helper is ready to start.